Corpus Linguistics (PGT) ENGLANG5094

 This course allows Masters-level students to examine how new technologies and vast bodies of real language data have transformed the study of discourse and meaning in the English language.
 In it, we examine multi-million-word collections of language and focus on analysing real data using computational tools to find out more about language, culture, and society.
 (Note that, while computational methods will be used extensively on the course, no specialised computing knowledge is required for this course.)

-1x1hr lecture; 1x1hr practical class per week over 10 weeks as scheduled on MyCampus, taught in conjunction with ENGLANG4032.
+1x1hr lecture; 1x1hr practical class per week over 10 weeks as scheduled on MyCampus, may be taught in conjunction with ENGLANG4032.

 This is one of the MSc options in English Language and Linguistics, and for the MSc in Speech, Language, and Sociolinguistics, and may not run every year.
 The options that are running this session are available on MyCampus.